antor44/livestream_video/README.md

 **Q: How many simultaneous instances can be run on a PC?**

+A: On a PC or any other computer, it will depend on its hardware, the models chosen for each of the executed instances, as well as the power and memory, both in CPU and GPU.
+There is also the possibility of hybrid execution, with several instances running on the CPU and system RAM, and others on the GPU and graphics card VRAM.
+It also differs if it involves real-time transcriptions, while subtitle generation for long pre-recorded files could be executed without the need for them to finish in an urgent time frame.

-A: The number of concurrent instances depends heavily on **your usage pattern** and hardware. **For older PCs such as Intel i7/Xeon processors from the Haswell series, for real-time transcriptions with CPU without acceleration, models up to `base` or `small` can be run at most, perhaps 2-3 instances at a time.
-On modern systems, the possibilities are much greater, but with important caveats.**
+For older PCs such as Intel i7/Xeon processors from the Haswell series, for real-time transcriptions with CPU without acceleration, models up to `base` or `small` can be run at most, perhaps 2-3 instances at a time.
+On modern systems, the possibilities are much greater; even with a mid-range graphics card like any NVIDIA RTX, it is possible to run many instances with larger models like `large-v2`.

+It is important to clarify that `playlist4whisper.py` and `livestream_video.sh` are currently based on `whisper.cpp`, which requires each process to load its own full copy of the model into VRAM.
+This differs from architectures like `faster-whisper`, which can serve multiple concurrent clients from a single loaded model—a feature that may be supported in future versions.

 #### **Critical Distinction: Short Chunks vs. Continuous Processing**